AidanRosen/HexPass-Portfolio-Vector/src/README.md

 like an appropriate deduction for these slight mistakes.

-Readme justifications (Week 7) for Alex and Atharva:
+Readme Justifications (Week 7) for Alex and Atharva:

 Alex-this week I worked on making a main menu for the graphing calculator part of the main project.
 I also worked on splitting Mr. M's calculator code into mvc for Calculator 2, and I guided Atharva to make a text-based Calculator UI for Calculator 2 (link to calculator 2: https://github.com/AlexH04/Calculator2-MVC--Alex-Atharva).
 Next ween I plan to organize the main project as mvc now that I have more experience with how it works.
   Individual block of code: src/Graphing_Calculator/GraphCubic was imported from the previous calculator project and src/Graphing_Calculator/GraphMain was coded my me this week.